SungminSo/CS231n/Lecture 6/lecture_6_En.md

 Q: for the sigmoid we talked about two drawbacks, and one of them was that the neurons can get saturated, but it is not the case, when all of your inputs are positive?

-A: so when all of your inputs are positive, they're all going to be coming in this zero plus region here, and so you can still get a saturating neuron, because you see up in this positive region, it also plateaus at one, and so when it's when you have large positive values as input your're also going to get the zero gradient,
+A: when all of your inputs are positive, they're all going to be coming in this zero plus region here, and so you can still get a saturating neuron, because you see up in this positive region, it also plateaus at one, and so when you have large positive values as input your're also going to get the zero gradient,